Jerrylum/CryptoExpress-Portal/README.md

 Upon the completion of the signature process by all involved entities, the route proposal can then be officially submitted.

-### Route

-A route consists of a series of stops and transports, which represent a real-world good delivering routine from a source address to multiple destination address involving multiple couriers.
-Each stop may have multiple import and export goods, and multiple couriers are responsible for the transportation between stops.

 ### Company

-An entity that has a set of internal couriers and addresses.
+An entity with a set of couriers and addresses.

 ### Address/Courier Ownership

-Any company that have the an address/courier with correct private key in their internal database means they own this specific address/courier.
+Any company that has the address/courier with the correct private key in their internal database owns this specific address/courier.

 ### Address & Courier

-Courier and Address both serve as identifiers within the system, with the Courier focusing on the transportation courier and the Address representing on physical locations.
-Each entity is stored in an internal database of the company, accompanied by a private key for ownership verification.
+Courier and address both serve as identifiers within the system, with the courier focusing on the transportation courier and the address representing physical locations.
+Each entity is stored in the company's internal database, accompanied by a private key for ownership verification.

 Upon creation, both created address/courier are stored in the internal database and can be made public by sharing them without the private key via chaincode, making them accessible to all entities in the blockchain network.

-When constructing a route proposal, address and courier are selected from the courier list (for Transport) and address book (for Stop).
-The proposal then need to be signed with the corresponding private key to confirm acknowledgment of the route by the corresponding company, whose own the set of private key of the involved addresses and couriers.
+When constructing a route proposal, address and courier are selected from the courier list (for transport) and address book (for stop).
+The proposal then needs to be signed with the corresponding private key to confirm acknowledgment of the route by the corresponding company, which owns the set of private keys of the involved addresses and couriers.
 This ensures secure and authenticated agreement and consensus with the route's details, facilitating the identification and verification of both couriers and addresses within the system.

 ### Address Book & Courier List